aklump/drupal_field_tag/tests/src/Manual/tags_get_removed.md

 1. Reload the entity edit page.
 2. Remove the image tagged with {{ tag2 }} using the _Remove_ button
 3. Without saving, _Add a new file_
-4. Add a third image.
+4. Add a new image (in position two)

 - Assert the new image has no tags.